-- Will review U.S. and global use of energy resources, and recent changes in energy use. - The serious policy and political debates are about the pace of change that is needed, and which policy options are most defensible in terms of effectiveness, cost, and acceptability. - Will review current energy use and policies, proposals for changing both, and conflicts that arise over such actions. - Ask questions throughout as well as at the end.
+- Given central role of energy and its use, I will review U.S. and global energy resources on which we depend, and recent changes in energy use. - The serious policy and political debates are about the pace of change that is needed, and which policy options are most defensible in terms of effectiveness, cost, and public acceptability. - Will review current energy use and policies, proposals for changing both, and conflicts that arise over such actions. - Ask questions throughout as well as at the end.
 Otherwise this becomes a very long lecture.